-All in all living in a tiny house was the best thing I have ever done.
+All in all, living in a tiny house was the best thing I have ever done.
 I have less stuff, therefore less stress.
 The cleaning and maintenance are much easier and way more affordable.
-I have everything I need without all the extras I don’t.
+I have everything I need without all the extras I don’t have.
 My tiny house has given me the freedom to homestead, garden, and enjoy more of life because I’m not buried in tasks at home.

 Do you live in a tiny house?
 Are you considering it?

 Welcome to the tours of the inside and outside of my tiny home!
-Hope you enjoy!
+Hope you enjoy it!

 This post is shared on Good Morning Mondays Linky Party.